Fix: CSS Container Query Not Working — @container and container-type Issues

 Why This Happens

 Container queries are fundamentally different from media queries.
-Media queries respond to the viewport; container queries respond to a specific ancestor element — but only if that ancestor is correctly established as a containment context:
+Media queries respond to the viewport size, which is a single global value shared by every element on the page.
+Container queries respond to a specific ancestor element’s size — but only if that ancestor is explicitly established as a containment context.
+This opt-in requirement is the root cause of most failures.

 - Missing